 Minimum qualifications for this position include:

-- Demonstrate a knowledge of and interest in working with diverse cultures and populations.
+- Demonstrated knowledge and interest in diverse cultures and populations.

 - Valid driver’s license.